Fuh You: Release

 The song was issued on 15 August 2018 to promote McCartney's album Egypt Station.
 The song was released on streaming services, and a lyric video was uploaded to YouTube.
 On 10 September, a music video was uploaded to YouTube to promote the single.
 According to Rolling Stone magazine, "The black-and-white video opens with a teenage couple sharing a kiss on a front doorstep before the girl's mother intrudes and sends the boy home.
 The enamored young protagonist then wanders the streets of Liverpool, singing and dancing along with 'Fuh You' as he makes his way home."
-As of July 2021, the song has over twelve million streams on Spotify.
+As of July 2024, the song has over fourteen million streams on Spotify.
 The live version recorded at Abbey Road studios has over six million streams on Spotify.

 Critical reception

 Despite positive reviews for Egypt Station, "Fuh You" received largely negative responses from music critics.
-In a review of the album, Pitchfork wrote, "Where "FourFiveSeconds" benefitted from minimalism, "Fuh You" is a maximalist jumble of modernist nonsense in which producer Ryan Tedder forces Paul to follow his playbook".
+In a review of the album, Pitchfork wrote, "Where 'FourFiveSeconds' benefitted from minimalism, 'Fuh You' is a maximalist jumble of modernist nonsense in which producer Ryan Tedder forces Paul to follow his playbook".
 The Guardian wrote: "...there is still something depressing about a Paul McCartney song that sounds as if it was assembled on a latter day pop production line.
 Not least because it doesn't sound like the kind of undeniable smash that latter day pop production lines occasionally come up with, but the stuff they palm off to pad out albums."